nateleavitt/armory/README.md

-## ARMORY
+## ARMORY - Central Config store for ETCD
 This is an **experimental** config project.
-The idea is that this will be used for a basic config management service.
+The idea is that this will be used for a basic config management service and stored in etcd to gain the benefits of redundancy and reliability that etcd brings.
+This can be used as a central config for many services

 REST